fchuffar/mitoseq/README.md

 (Not recomended as far as every run generates ~50Gb of data for the whole genome)

 ## Results
-- By the end you will obtain data/output/haplogroups.txt in which all samples' haplogroups are found along with the Haplogrep's quality score for each sample.
+- By the end you will obtain data/output/haplogroups.txt in which all sample's haplogroups are merged along with the Haplogrep's quality score for each sample.